 Here’s a quick list of some of the best insect-repelling plants you can grow:

-- Lemongrass: This beautiful grassy plant is packed with citronella, which is one of the best-known alternatives to synthetic repellents like DEET.
+This beautiful grassy plant is packed with citronella, which is one of the best-known alternatives to synthetic repellents like DEET.
 Crush the leaves and rub on the skin (test a small area first).
 Will they simply repel bugs on their own?
 Unfortunately, there are conflicting thoughts on that.
 Read about it here.

-Pest-repelling plants are both fragrant and beautiful.
+Pest-repelling plants can be both fragrant and beautiful.
 Try planting a few of these in your garden to keep the bug population in check.

 Be sure to check out Farmers’ Almanac’s Gardening By the Moon calendar to pick the best days to plant!